WICG/persistent-iframes/README.md

 When the top-level frame navigates from page A to page B (same-origin), the browser will preserve the iframe, and reattach it an `HTMLIframeElement` on the navigated-to document that has the same `src` value and the same `id`.

+For UX reasons, the iframe would need to be matched and reattached before the new document's first render.
+If for some reason developers would need to add that iframe using script or at the bottom of their HTML, they'd be able to delay the first render using [`<link rel=expect>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Attributes/rel#expect).

 For security reasons, persistent iframes will be limited to same-origin navigations.

 ## FAQs

 ### What happens if the navigated-to page has no matching iframe?

-If by DOMContentLoaded time the iframe finds no match, it'd get killed at that point.
+If by first render the iframe finds no match, it'd get killed at that point.
-Up until that point it'd remain alive and would be able to e.g. play audio or fetch content.
+Up until that point it'll remain alive and would be able to e.g. play audio or fetch content.
-The case where there isn't a match could result in a slightly confusing experience to users, but ideally that would be an exception.

 ### What happens when the navigation is to a cross-origin document?
 In that case, the iframe would be killed immediately, similar to when it'd be killed today.